 My major challenges are preparing all the groundwork and paperwork that is required to convince investors why they should part ways with their money.
 This part has taken much longer than I anticipated.
 I thought finding investors will be tough, but instead, its the paperwork, meetings, planning that is taking so much time and sweat.
 I've finally gotten a feasibility report done, which took 3 months and loads of money, but it's done and the results are very encouraging.
 I've gotten a financial advisory company on board and a design consultant to help round up the designers and garment makers to meetings and focus groups.

 My ultimate goal is to bring change to my community and the apparel industry through this factory.
 At full capacity, the factory will employ 473 workers who will be trained and the hope is that as workers leave and new ones come in who will be trained as well.
 The community will eventually have many more skilled workers who will go on to start their own businesses and develop themselves and those around them, employing and empowering more people.

-I plan to start building by mid-2015 or even earlier, all things working in my favor.
+I plan to start building by mid-2015 or even earlier, all things working in my favour.
 Amen

 What advice would you have for anyone wanting to follow in your footsteps?